APankowska/sentiment-analysis-omega3-reviews/README.md

 Sentiment scores were calculated based on word polarity values, and each review was assigned an overall sentiment label.

 The results showed:
- - A clear dominance of positive sentiment
+ - A clear dominance of positive sentiment ['Positive and negative sentiment distribution'](https://github.com/APankowska/sentiment-analysis-omega3-reviews/blob/main/Token%20Sentiment%20Distribution.pdf)
- - Positive sentiment mainly relates to effectiveness and service
+ - Positive sentiment mainly relates to effectiveness and service ['10 most frequent positive and negative words']
  - Negative sentiment often linked to side effects, fishy aftertaste, or capsule size
- - Negative opinions tend to appear in longer reviews
+ - Negative opinions tend to appear in longer reviews ['Sentiment vs. length of the review']

 ## Topic Modeling